Baby bed bugs or nymphs are bed bugs that are passing through

 life cycle

 A bed bug will seek to feed on a human (or bat, bird as an alternative) as soon as they are born.
-They need to feed in order to pass from stage to stage.
+The process they follow is to feed in order to pass from stage to stage.
 If a feeding opportunity is available they can feed more than one time between stages.
 A nymph or baby bed bug can live from 3 to 4 months without feeding.

 As bed bugs develop they molt (shed their skin) between stages.
 You can often find remnants of the bed bug on the mattress, a sure sign that there is or was some type of bed bug problem.